seemasjustintalabat/android_coding_standards/README.md

 ### Model
-Model is the data layer.It is a POJO/DATA class that holds the holds data in the web API service or database.
+Model is the data layer.It is a POJO/DATA class that holds data in the web API service or database.

 ```java
 public class MenuSection {